ruuda/blog/posts/on-benchmarking.md

 Then the issue is one of presentation: how do we distil the raw data into a few *useful* numbers?

-Arguably the best thing to do is to make a histogram.
-It captures the entire shape of the distribution, and other properties such as standard deviation and quantiles can be derived from it.
-A histogram contains a lot of information, which can sometimes make it impractical.
-A detailed histogram requires many measurements, and comparing two histograms by hand can be difficult.
-A statistical test can help there, which I will discuss later in this post.

-A bit more compact is a set of quantiles.
+One way to distil a distribution into a few numbers, is to use quantiles.
-These admit an intuitive interpretation: for example, the 0.25-quantile of a data set is the value such that 25% of the data is smaller than that.
+The 0.25-quantile of a data set for example, is the value such that 25% of the data is smaller than that.
 The 0.5-quantile is the median.
 The choice of quantiles depends on your use case;